UK Borders Act 2007

-The UK Borders Act 2007 is an Act of the Parliament of the United Kingdom about immigration and asylum.
+The UK Borders Act 2007 (c.
+30) is an act of the Parliament of the United Kingdom about immigration and asylum.

+Provisions

 Amongst other things, it introduced compulsory biometric residence permits for non-EU immigrants and introduced greater powers for immigration control.
 It received Royal Assent on 30 October 2007 with sections 17 and 59 to 61 coming into force on that day.

-The first commencement order made under section 59 of the Act brought sections 1-4, 5-8, 14, 15, 18, 20, 22, 23, 29-31 and 40-43 fully into force on 31 January 2008.
-The same commencement order brought sections 10, 11, 13, 16 and 26 either partially into force, or into force subject to transitional provisions, on the same day.
-Repeals relating to the Immigration Act 1971, Immigration and Asylum Act 1999, Commissioners for Revenue and Customs Act 2005, Immigration, Asylum and Nationality Act 2006 and section 130 of the Nationality, Immigration and Asylum Act 2002 were also commenced on 31 January.
+The act established the UK Border Agency.

 Among other provisions, the Act provides immigration officers with several police-like powers, such as detention, entry, search and seizure.
 It also created The Independent Chief Inspector of the UK Border Agency.

+Section 32 of the act places a duty on the Secretary of State to make a deportation order in respect of a foreign criminal.
+A foreign criminal, as defined by the 2007 Act, is a person who is not a British citizen or Irish citizen, who has been convicted of an offence in the UK and sentenced to a period of imprisonment of at least 12 months.
+The duty to deport does not apply if there is an exception under section 33 of the 2007 Act.